DanielKng/YeelightControl/README.md

 ### Project Structure

-YeelightControl uses a unique project structure that separates source code from the Xcode build environment:
+I've designed YeelightControl with a unique project structure that separates source code from the Xcode build environment:

 ```
 YeelightControl/